Have you known anyone who said they suffer from the hangry monster?

 The Moods Disappeared As Unexpectedly As They Arrived

 Eventually, I began to realize the foul moods could disappear just as unexpectedly and mysteriously as they arrived.
-One minute, I’d be miserable, a little while later I’d be experiencing a sense of wonder about the surroundings, or the peace of commune with nature, green grass, tall trees, blue skies, puffy white clouds, and a warm breeze, despite a sometimes endless series of half-mile upward grades I’d be slowly, meticulously, arduously, cranking up, one after another and another and another.
+One minute, I’d be miserable.
+A little while later, I’d experience a sense of wonder about the surroundings, or the peace of commune with nature: green grass, tall trees, blue skies, puffy white clouds, and a warm breeze — despite a seemingly endless series of half-mile upward grades to slowly, meticulously, arduously, ascend, one after another, after another, after another…